 Teeth that have Chipped or Cracked

-When your teeth chip or crack, bacteria can infiltrate those crevices and cause tooth decay which, if left untreated, can result in your needing a root canal.
+When your teeth chip or crack, bacteria can infiltrate those crevices and cause tooth decay which, if left untreated, can result in needing a root canal.

 As mentioned before, if you sustain an injury to your tooth, it doesn’t necessarily have to chip or crack for the nerves to be affected or damaged.